TradersCity Free Import Export Trade Leads Forum Index TradersCity.com Free Import and Export Trade Leads Board

 Spas - Budapest sits on a tectonic plate fault line in Eastern Europe.
 While earthquakes might seem inevitable, one advantage to the location is the proliferation of mineral water spas in the city.
 Perhaps the best known is The Gellert Spa Hotel located in the center of Budapest on the eastern shore of the Danube River.
 From the front, the hotel looks like a classic renaissance building you would find in Paris or Vienna.
 The entrance to the hotel opens onto an indoor pool that looks like something out of ancient Rome.
 The square pool is surrounded by baroque columns and covered by a glass roof two stories above the water.
 Palms, plants and relaxing Hungarians are everywhere.
 It is staggeringly impressive.

 For roughly ten dollars, you can have the full Gellert experience.
-There is one mixed sex indoor pool and two sections reserved for just men and women.
+There is one mixed gender indoor pool and two sections reserved for just men and women.
 In these reserved sections, you can get massage services, but keep in mind these are vigorous Turkish style massages.
 Put another way, you will be getting slapped around a bit instead of nearly falling asleep.

 At the rear of the Gellert, there is an outdoor area that rivals any Las Vegas hotel.
 Unlike Vegas hotels with themes, this pool area is truly historic.
 The area comes with marble steps, ceramic tile mosaics and lush landscape.
 One tends to feel a bit like you are taking a bath in the Vatican.